philipturner/metal-flash-attention/README.md

 ## TODO List

-Portability:
-- Test problems where the attention matrix is not a square.
-- Adversarial shape test to handle the above cases.
-- Extend and refactor `Network.swift` to handle such problems before implementing on GPU.
-- Refactor into a Swift package with a separate module for tests?
-  - The benchmark needs to be documented somewhere, so somebody can copy the raw code into a new Xcodeproj for iOS.
-  - Minimal examples of the benchmarks that don't actually measure problems large enough to get performance statistics?

-Document the set of compilation passes: \*Descriptor -> \*KernelDescriptor -> \*Kernel?

 Document the use of "gigainstructions per second" instead of "GFLOPS".

 Document the need for `-Xswiftc -Onone`, how to force it to be done on iOS.
 Cannot use release mode because that prevents incremental compilation, and now recompilation latency is a bottleneck.